 The Control of Dogs Order 1992 states that- “Every dog while on a public highway or place of public resort must wear a collar with the name and address of the owner inscribed on it or a plate or badge attached to it.”

 - Visual – unlike chips, which are under the skin and can only be read with a specialist piece of equipment, tags are visible.
 In fact, most people who come across a stray or lost dog will look for a collar and for an engraved tag.
 In many cases, the information on the tag quickly reunited the Dog and frantic owners.

-- Basic, key information – anyone looking to reunite a lost dog with its owner need only one key valuable piece of information: a phone number.
+- Basic, key information – anyone looking to reunite a lost dog with its owner needs only one key valuable piece of information: a phone number.
 Simply calling the number, asking if they own a black poodle and is it lost is sufficient to reunite dog and owner.